Teja2106/Teja2106/README.md

 ---

 ## What I Do
-- Build **end-to-end web applications**, specializing in backend systems
-- Architect **scalable, high-performance APIs and services**
-- Apply **security-first principles** across application architecture
+- **Build secure, production-grade web applications** with end-to-end architecture, from frontend development to scalable backend APIs.
+- **Architect high-performance systems** that handle thousands of concurrent users with zero downtime through optimized database queries, caching strategies and load balancing.
+- **Implement security-first development practices**, conducting penetration testing, vulnerability assessments and secure reviews to identiry and remediate security risks.
+- **Apply DevOps best practices** using Docker, Kubernetes, Nginx and CI/CD pipelines for reliable deployment and infrastructure management.
-- Perform **web application penetration testing** to identify and mitigate vulnerabilities
+- **Perform web application penetration testing** using industry-standard tools (Burpsuite, Nmap, Metasploit, Wireshark, etc) to identify vulnerabilities and strengthen application security.

 ---